 Answer From Francisco Lopez-Jimenez, M.D.

+The effects of fasting on heart health look promising, but more study is needed to determine whether regular fasting can reduce your risk of heart disease.
 If you're considering regular fasting, talk to your doctor about the pros and cons.
 Keep in mind that a heart-healthy diet and exercising regularly also can improve your heart health.

 Francisco Lopez-Jimenez, M.D.

 - Regular fasting could lead to longer, healthier life.
 American Heart Association. https://www.heart.org/en/news/2019/11/25/regular-fasting-could-lead-to-longer-healthier-life.
 Accessed Nov.
 8, 2020.

 - Dong TA, et al. Intermittent fasting: A heart healthy dietary pattern?
 American Journal of Medicine.
 2020; doi:10.1016/j.amjmed.2020.03.030.

 - Malinowski B, et al. Intermittent fasting in cardiovascular disorders: An overview.
 Nutrients.
 2019; doi:10.3390/nu11030673.

 - Perrault L. Obesity in adults: Dietary therapy. https://www.uptodate.com/contents/search.
 Accessed Nov.
 11, 2020.